lyubov888L/SoftwareEngg_Fall15/README.md

 # SoftwareEngg_Fall15
 Final Project code for Software Engg course I took in Fall 2015 (CS294-73) by Phil Colella.
 Code was written jointly by Sukanya Sasmal, Saurabh Belsare and myself.
-All of us work in Prof. Teresa Head-Gordon's lab at UC Berkeley
 The software can perform molecular dynamics simulations of Na/Cl atoms.
 The PDF files in the directory, particularly in src/finalproj_writeup.pdf has information about the implementation.
 Also documentation created using doxygen can be found in src/documentation.pdf.